gouldsonium/the-modding-bungalo/_lists/csvp/faq.md

 # Frequently Asked Questions
 Please checkout these FAQs before posting your question to the discord

-### What is CSVP?
+## What is CSVP?
-CSVP is a Vanilla Focused modlist built upon the visuals in "Next Generation Visual Overhaul".
+CSVP is an Immersive, Vanilla Focused modlist built upon the visuals in "Next Generation Visual Overhaul".
 It is intended as a packaged experience you can play immediately after download, but is sparing enough in sweeping overhauls to allow customization.

 Skyrim Anniversary Edition with the full $20 upgrade is required.
 CSVP runs on version 1.6.1170.

+## How is it different from NGVO?
+NGVO is a high-end 'visual baseline' meaning it focuses on graphics and was designed to be built upon.
+CSVP adds hundreds of gameplay mods to enrich the experience and bring my vision for Skyrim to fruition.
+The list has Survival turned ON by Default and Fast Travel disabled (but still possible through an item), it is set on a scaled Master Difficulty with my custom settings for Experience gain and Level Curve.
+These settings are configurable with know-how but options are not neatly presented to you as this list focuses on my singular vision.
+The list works with the Vanilla Cart Opening but it is optional, should you choose to skip the intro you will start at the end of the Helgen cave, and a chest with starter items will be outside under a tree to your right.
+I have added no custom followers, no new lands, and no sweeping changes to systems like Combat and World Scaling (AKA No Requiem, no MCO, etc).
+I opted to enhance what was present already instead!

 The list is built on AE Edition but I cut out or modified a lot of the content that AE includes, either for Lore reasons or personal taste.
 Disabled AE Content Includes:
 - Sunder & Wraithguard